 The cleaning part over, it really is just a case of preparing your sauce, throwing everything in the pan and serving a few minutes later.

-A sumptuous low carb seafood dish with courgette linguine: who needs pasta anyway?
+A sumptuous low carb seafood linguine dish: who needs pasta anyway?

-Strictly speaking, this dish isn’t ideally ketogenic.
+Strictly speaking, low carb seafood linguine isn’t ideally ketogenic.
 Yes it is low carb thanks to using courgettes instead of pasta to mimic the linguine, but the fat content is nowhere near high enough for a true keto meal.
 Which gives me another reason, aside the ethical one, to savour it only as a special, occasional feast and appreciate every morsel.